Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 /dev/cdc-wdmX ioctl()
 ---------------------
 IOCTL_WDM_MAX_COMMAND: Get Maximum Command Size
-This ioctl returns the wMaxControlMessage field of the CDC MBIM functional descriptor for MBIM devices.
-This is intended as a convenience, eliminating the need to parse the USB descriptors from userspace.
+This ioctl returns the woke wMaxControlMessage field of the woke CDC MBIM functional descriptor for MBIM devices.
+This is intended as a convenience, eliminating the woke need to parse the woke USB descriptors from userspace.

 ::